Navigating the Application Process (Due Dec 2015)

 Hello interested person!
-If you are looking at this page it means you're thinking about coming to Hopkins for graduate school, and we're glad that you are!
-We—current grad students—want to de-mystify the application process.
-Although the following information is tailored for Hopkins, you will probably go through similar steps when applying to other programs.
+If you are looking at this page it means you're thinking about applying to graduate school, and we're glad that you are!
+We—current Hopkins Marine Station grad students — want to de-mystify the application process.
+Here you will find a list of steps for applying to grad school, links to fee waivers, the Stanford University Application, and advice from current grad students about everything from choosing a potential adviser to what you should do if you get invited for an interview!
+Although the following information is tailored for Hopkins Marine Station, you will probably go through similar steps when applying to other programs.

 Below is a flowchart of what you can expect to do as you apply.
 For more specific information about what each of these steps requires, go to the "Details and Tips" section below the flowchart.
-We also asked current graduate students what advice they would give to their friends if they were applying to Hopkins, and compiled it in the "FAQ" section.
+Advice from current grad students about the application process is compiled it in the "FAQ" section.

 Details and Tips